eecs394-s16/bold1/README.md

 - The app is not compatible with APIs < 23
 - The app does not show a warning when the user enter their blood pressure without entering their user information first.
 - The app does not support an alarm manager.
 The alarm manager is still in work in "notifications" branch.
+- We've commented out the code to download the pdf report to the phone.
+It's not fully functiona yet.

 ## FEATURES TO ADD IN FUTURE